effekseer/Effekseer/docs/readme_runtime_en.txt

 ### When integrate an application which is not compiled with Cmake

-For VisualStudio, you can build the library by executing a batch file.
-The built library file (.lib) is created in the install folder.
+Execute bat or sh which depends on your environment.

+An install folder is created, and include files and library files are created in it.

-(For Visual Studio 2019, the batch file is build_msvc2019.bat and the install folder is install_msvc2019)
+For example, for Visual Studio 2019, the batch file is build_msvc2019.bat and the install folder is install_msvc2019.

-#### Generate a project

-Execute bat of sh which depends on your environment.

-#### Compile

-Open a generated project and compile it.

-If you use Visual Studio, library files(.lib) are generated on xxx.
-If you use XCode, archive files(.a) are generated on xxx.

-You can use Effekseer by including header files and linking .lib or .a files.
+You can use Effekseer by linking them.

 ## Examples